worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 Here we import the libraries we'll need for web scraping, XML parsing, and time handling.
 We also define two functions:

-* `get_title`: This will return the name of the website a given feed tracks (e.g. "Hacker News" for https://news.ycombinator.com/rss).
+* `get_title`: This will return the name of the website, a given feed tracks (e.g. "Hacker News" for https://news.ycombinator.com/rss).
 * `get_items`: This will return the feed's items – depending on the feed, these can be articles, videos, podcast episodes, or other content.
 The `since` parameter will allow us to only fetch recent content, and we'll use 1 day as the default cutoff.

 The code for `get_title` is very simple: